greiginsydney/Intervalometerator/docs/setup-the-Pi.md

 # Setup the Pi

-If you're starting from scratch, start here at step 1.
+If you're starting from scratch, start here at Step 1.

 1. Install the Rasbian Stretch image onto the memory card.